bmachek/lrc-ai-assistant/README.md

 A Lightroom Classic to fill keywords, image title and caption by using Google Gemini (gemini-1.5-flash/pro) or ChatGPT (gpt-4o)

+## Privacy / Disclaimer
-# Your photos will be sent to Google or OpenAI for this!
-Do not use the plugin, if you don't agree with this!
+### Your photos will be sent to Google or OpenAI for analysis!
+Do not use the plugin, if you don't agree with this.

 ## Usage
 * Install plugin using Lightroom addon module manager.